JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: yes i understand that

-NS: I think the  main thign here
+NS: I think the  main thign here is one can get to the  texture paint  and get the  right  texture selected  and actually see how  one  cange the  bumpmap

-JR: nothing i do seems to make it go away

-NS:  is one can get to the  texture paint  and get the  right  texture selected  and actually see how  one  cange the  bumpmap  But we are not  done  ecause  we have  even more poverfull tools  here  One can draw ont he  cube  directly  too  and it  wil change the  image  selected nothing  else  So if we all make the  image  grayish
+But we are not  done b ecause  we have  even more poverful tools  here.
+One can draw on the  cube  directly  too  and it  wil change the  image  selected and nothing  else .
+So if we all make the  image  grayish

 JR: nothing i do affects the cube

 NS: Ok Janet  So did  you  fix the little thing with the  node tree

 ![image](/assets/c92f59f240db9c339ddec326b5bc9723.png)